samsung-cnct/kraken/README.md

 Otherwise, the latest official build can be found here: https://github.com/samsung-cnct/k2cli/releases.
 You should use the latest version unless you have a specific reason to use a different version.

 ### Building a Configuration File
-K2 uses a yaml configuration file for all aspects of the both the Kubernetes cluster and the infrastructure that is running it.
+Krakenlib uses a yaml configuration file for all aspects of the both the Kubernetes cluster and the infrastructure that is running it.
 To build a generic AWS configuration file that has a large number of sensible defaults, you can run:
 ```
-k2cli generate
+kraken generate
 ```
-which will create a file at `${HOME}/.kraken/config.yaml`  **Note:** If a config file already exists the `generate` subcommand will fail with the message: `A K2 config file already exists at <your config location> - rename, delete or move it to generate a new default K2 config file`
+which will create a file at `${HOME}/.kraken/config.yaml`  **Note:** If a config file already exists the `generate` subcommand will fail with the message: `A Krakenlib config file already exists at <your config location> - rename, delete or move it to generate a new default Krakenlib config file`

 Or you may specify a path with:
 ```
-k2cli generate ${HOME}/k2configs/
+kraken generate ${HOME}/krakenlibconfigs/
 ```
-which will create a file at `${HOME}/k2configs/config.yaml`.
+which will create a file at `${HOME}/krakenlibconfigs/config.yaml`.

 For a GKE configuration file, run:
 ```
-k2cli generate --provider gke
+kraken generate --provider gke
 ```

 #### Required Configuration Changes
 For an AWS cluster there are several fields that need to be set before this file can be used:
-*  **Cluster name**  All K2 clusters should have a unique name so their assets can be easily identified by humans in the AWS console (no more than 13 characters).
+*  **Cluster name**  All Krakenlib clusters should have a unique name so their assets can be easily identified by humans in the
+AWS console (no more than 13 characters).
 The cluster name is set in the `deployment.clusters.name` field.
 This dotted notation refers to the hierarchical structure of a yaml file where cluster is a sub field of deployment.
 This line is towards the bottom of the file in the `deployment` section.

 The following fields are in the `definitions` section of the configuration file.
-In lieu of specifying all of the following, you may just put your credentials file and K2 will grab the authentication specs from there.
+In lieu of specifying all of the following, you may just put your credentials file and Krakenlib will grab the authentication specs from there.
 *  **AWS access key**  Your AWS access key is required for programmatic access to AWS.
 The field is named `providerConfigs.authentication.accessKey`.
-This can be either set to the literal value, or to an environment variable that K2 will use.
+This can be either set to the literal value, or to an environment variable that Krakenlib will use.
 *  **AWS access secret**  This is your AWS access secret that is paired to the above access key.
 This field is named `providerConfigs.authentication.accessSecret`.
-This can be either set to the literal value, or to an environment variable that K2 will use.
+This can be either set to the literal value, or to an environment variable that Krakenlib will use.
 *  **AWS credentials file**  This is your AWS credentials file that is paired to the below profile.
 The field is named `providerConfigs.authentication.credentialsFile`.
 This file and path must exist bind mounted to /root inside the container, ie. ${HOME}/.aws/credentials.